The Higgs Portal to Cosmology: Postinflationary Higgs and dark matter production

 Particle production after inflation constitutes an essential ingredient in our understanding of the Early Universe physics.
 It is necessary in order to explain how the Universe became radiation--dominated and how dark matter was created.
 In general, the SM fields and dark matter can be produced at different stages of the evolution via different mechanisms.
 If the relevant couplings are strong, DM thermalizes erasing the memory of these mechanisms.
 This possibility will be discussed in Sections\;\ref{HiggsPortalDM} and \ref{FIMP}.
 On the other hand, at weak couplings, the total number of DM quanta created shortly after inflation remains approximately constant throughout the history of the Universe and the system retains some memory of the DM production mechanism.
 In what follows, we focus on this possibility of {\it non--thermal} dark matter.

 The only renormalizable inflaton couplings to the Standard Model are

 Therefore, these interactions are expected to play the leading role in reheating the Universe.
-The minimal option to account for dark matter is to introduce a real scalar $s$ of mass $m_s$ with the interactions
+The minimal option to account for dark matter is to introduce a real scalar $s$ of mass $m_s$ with the interactions\footnote{One may also entertain the possibility of the inflaton and dark matter being the same field \cite{Lerner:2009xg}, however this requires tuning the inflaton mass to half the Higgs mass \cite{Lebedev:2021zdh}.}

 Since we are interested in non--thermal DM, we may neglect possible Higgs--DM interaction as well as its self--interaction.
 The above couplings are assumed sufficiently small so that they do not induce large loop corrections to the inflaton potential and DM self--coupling.
 On the other hand, if they are to represent the main DM production mechanism, these couplings cannot be too small: the scalar condensate $\langle s^2 \rangle $ and other sources of dark matter should be subleading.